 In the RHS, you will see dword NoDriveTypeAutoRun.
 You will see default value 60 or 3C.
 Right-click on it and give it a decimal value 225 (or Hexadecimal value 000000FF).
 Exit regedit.
 Reboot.
 This will disable AutoRun on all drives.

-If you are using Windows 7, you can also download and use our Ultimate Windows Tweaker to disable AutoPlay.
+You can also download and use our Ultimate Windows Tweaker to disable AutoPlay.
 Alternatively, you can download Microsoft Fix it 50471 to disable Autorun and Microsoft Fix it 50475 to enable Autorun.
 Microsoft has released a hotfix for Windows Vista to restrict AutoRun entries in the AutoPlay dialog to only CD and DVD drives.
 Windows Vista users may want to see if they have it installed on their PC.

 Post updated and ported from WVC.